fhoedemakers/retroJam/README.md

 ## Playing NSF audio files

 The emulator can play Nintendo Sound Format files.
 These are roms with the `.nsf` extension.
-This works on both the RP2040 and RP2350 boards.

 Each NSF file can have multiple tracks.
 Loading a `.nsf` rom from the menu will automatically start the first track.
 Each track is played for the maximum duration of 3 minutes.
 Then the next track is played.
 When there is silence for more than 4 seconds, the next track is played.